agilepro/software-craftsmanship/docs/Coding/Angular/passing-parameters.md

-#  Parsing Parameters – AngularJS Tip
+#  Parsing Parameters

-I recently got up to speed on AngularJS and I must admit it is pretty amazing.
-Probably should give an overview but I don’t have time for that today.
-This post is specifically some Java code to parse parameters that can be passed in links between pages allowing for a natural page-flow behavior.
+Here are some JS code fragments to parse parameters that can be passed in links between pages allowing for a natural page-flow behavior.
 For easy reference, here is the final code for parsing the parameters:

 ```js
 function parsePageParams() {